mlappe/Softwareprojekt_NLmaps/smt/README.txt

-This is a short description for running and installing moses.
+This is a short description for running our SMT model and installing Moses

 First of all, follow the instructions in this video to install moses properly and colloquate all the files in the correct folders:

 https://www.youtube.com/watch?v=aaalgJoRy54

-Otherwise necessary commmands:
+OR

+ALL NECESSARY COMMANDS:

 *** Installing MOSES Decoder ***